ndhhh/ip/docs/README.md

 You should see a list of tasks with names that contain the text you searched for.
 If no such tasks exist, a message `No tasks in list` will be displayed.

-Still not convinced?
-Here are some reviews by people who've used Johnny bot:

-> "Bro this bot is legit the best thing that ever happened.
-There's no better way to organise my island events!" - Jeffrey Epstein

-> "Yeah man I agree with Jeff it's pretty good." - Me

-What are you waiting for?
-[DOWNLOAD](https://github.com/ndhhh/ip/releases)